 BEFORE ENTERING THE CHALLENGE

-Your project must be created during the month of September 2017 and entered into the challenge during the active challenge period.
+Your project must be created during the month of March 2018 and entered into the challenge during the active challenge period.
 Due to an automated system, late entries cannot be accepted.

 You can enter as many times as you like and you can submit your card to any other challenge you wish.